CatchySmile/RBCB/README.md

-# RBCB - really bad CUDA benchmarking
+# RBCB - Really Bad CUDA Benchmarking

-Welcome to RBCB - really bad CUDA benchmarking!
+Welcome to RBCB - Really Bad CUDA Benchmarking!
 This program is designed to benchmark multithreaded performance using both CPU and GPU.
-It performs matrix multiplication tasks and measures how many cells can be processed in a 10-second period.
+It performs matrix multiplication tasks and measures how many cells can be processed in a specified period.

 ## Table of Contents